rmansillal/Bundle-Entropy/README.md

-<h1 align="center">Bundle entropy as an optimized measure of consumers’ systematic product choice combinations</h1>
+<h1 align="center">Bundle entropy as an optimized measure of consumers' systematic product choice combinations in mass transactional data</h1>

 <h3 align="center">Bundle Entropy is introduced in:</h3>

-<p align="center">Mansilla, R., Smith, G., Smith A. and Goulding, J. "Bundle entropy as an optimized measure of
-consumers’ systematic product choice combinations".
+<p align="center">Mansilla, R., Smith, G., Smith A. and Goulding, J. "Bundle entropy as an optimized measure of consumers' systematic product choice combinations in mass transactional data".
 In 2022 IEEE International Conference on Big Data (IEEE Big Data 2022), Osaka, Japan.</p>

 ## Code to replicate the results from our IEEE Big Data paper